Harold Snoad: Additional appearances

-Snoad has been interviewed for several television documentaries.
+Snoad was interviewed for several television documentaries.
 In 1987, he appeared in Did You See...? in which he spoke about Ever Decreasing Circles.
 Then in 2007, he was interviewed for The World's Greatest Comedy Character and then again in 2008 for Comedy Map of Britain.
 Snoad appeared in four episodes of Comedy Connections in which he spoke about Dad's Army, Don't Wait Up, Ever Decreasing Circles and Keeping Up Appearances.
 In 2010, Snoad appeared in The Story of 'Are You Being Served'.
 When the BBC moved from Television Centre, London, Snoad was interviewed for the documentary Tales of Television Centre.
-On the fiftieth anniversary of Dad's Army, Snoad appeared in four episodes of the UK TV Gold series Salting Dads Army.
+On the fiftieth anniversary of Dad's Army, Snoad appeared in four episodes of the UKTV Gold series Salting Dads Army.
 In 2021, it was announced that Snoad had contributed to a new upcoming book about British sitcoms in the 1970s entitled Raising Laughter: How the Sitcom Kept Britain Smiling in the '70s.

 Views on studio audience

-Snoad has always been a great supporter of the studio audience, saying that "when you watch comedy in a theatre or a cinema you are with other people and laughter is infectious.
+Snoad was always a great supporter of the studio audience, saying that "when you watch comedy in a theatre or a cinema you are with other people and laughter is infectious.
 However, at home there could well just be a couple of you watching or you may even be alone and the genuine reaction of a studio audience (not a laughter track!) can really enhance the viewers' enjoyment."

-Personal life

-On 6 July 1963, Snoad married Jean Green; the couple have two children.
-He is a member of the Dad's Army Appreciation Society and in 2013, after the death of Bill Pertwee, he became the society's vice president, with Frank Williams as the President.
-Snoad frequently attends events with the society as a special guest and speaker.